 He was released from the jail into the custody of Homeland Security on February 14 at 12:20 p.m. to be taken to federal court.
 The online records show he was detained on probable cause for a “federal rules violation” and lists the agency as ICE.

-According to the Tampa Bay Times, Ritsema was placed on paid administrative leave when news of his arrest was made.
-No details of the charges were made by district officials and Ritsema has faced no professional or personnel complaints, grievances or accusations.
+According to the Tampa Bay Times, Ritsema was initially placed on paid administrative leave when news of his arrest was made.
+No details of the charges were made by district officials at the tiem and Ritsema has faced no professional or personnel complaints, grievances or accusations.
 The district has counselors at schools to counsel students and staff.

-Ritsema has worked in the school district since 2006.
+Ritsema had worked in the school district since 2006.

 An audio robo call was placed to parents to alert them as to the situation with Ritsema and to assure people that law enforcement has said its charges against Ritsema are not related to the school, students or district.